-My research concerns the intersection of rhetorical studies, folklore studies, and performance studies.
-I am primarily interested in three issues: (1) The promotion of a critical folklore studies as an activist scholarship to examine and redress social injustice, with particular attention to the constitutive nature of expressive culture; (2) The investigation and contemporary appropriation of myths of rhetoric in classical antiquity, to include voices and concepts often excluded from the canonical texts of the rhetorical tradition; (3) The relationship between rhetorical criticism and social theory, especially to criticize persistent discourses of anti-democratic behavior and violence, and to advocate democratic modes of living with others.
+My research lies at the intersection of folklore studies, rhetorical studies, and performance studies.
+I am interested in three general issues: (1) The promotion of a critical folklore studies as an activist scholarship to examine and redress social injustice, with particular attention to the constitutive nature of expressive culture; (2) The investigation of myths of rhetoric in classical antiquity, to include voices and concepts often excluded from the rhetorical tradition; (3) The relationship between rhetorical criticism and social theory, especially to critique discourses of violence and anti-democratic behavior and to advocate democratic modes of living with others.

 Joint Ph.D., Indiana University (Communication and Culture, and Folklore)